cristianpalage/Listy/README.md

-# listApp
+# listy
 A list App that just works.
-No gimmicks, just lists.
+No gimmicks, just lists inside lists inside lists inside ... you get the point.

 Listy takes advantage of a tree structure to organize lists into sublists in a way that is easy to understand.
 Gone are the days of adding notes or other meta data to a list.
 Need more info than just the title of the item in the list? tap on it to make another sublist.
 Having infinite sublists lets you take